PhoenixPan/FrontEndDevelopment/JavaScriptBasic.md

 innerHTML = typeof "John";	Returns the type of a variable
 instanceof:	Returns true if an object is an instance of an object type
 Exponentiation:	10 ** 2
-##### Minus string with number
+##### Operate string with number
-A string will be recognized as a number in MINUS operation if it consisits only numeric values
+A string will be recognized as a number as long as it's not in PLUS operation and it consisits only numeric values
 ```
 //Same as Java
 "a" + 1 + 2 // a12